dempseyatgithub/MemeMaker/README.md

 MemeMaker
 =================================

-MemeMaker is a very small little app using SwiftUI to show a few things:
+MemeMaker is a little app using SwiftUI that shows a few things:

 - Using ZStacks to compose text over an image to make a meme
 - Using a named font instead of one of the semantic font styles